Intellectual Property and Information Technology Law (LL.M.)

 Course Overview

 Intellectual Property and Information Technology have become significant and growing areas of law at both a European and an international level.
-With this in mind, the Law School recently introduced a new LL.M. in Intellectual Property and Information Technology law.
+With this in mind, the Law School offers an innovative LL.M. in Intellectual Property and Information Technology Law.
 This Masters programme seeks to promote critical analysis of, and reflection on, different aspects of national, European and international intellectual property and information technology law.

 Is This Course For Me?